poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 07/ReflectedXSShtmlencoded.md

-# Reflected XSS via HTML-encoded attribute injection.
+# Reflected XSS via HTML-encoded attribute injection

 Cross-site Scripting (XSS) is a prevalent web security vulnerability that allows attackers to inject malicious scripts into web applications.
 One such variant is **Reflected XSS**, where an attacker injects a payload that gets immediately reflected in the response.
 Specifically, **Reflected XSS into attributes with angle brackets HTML-encoded** is a technique where user input is embedded into an HTML attribute but is improperly encoded, making it susceptible to exploitation.